texta-tk/texta-tk.github.io/source/gui.rst

 Reindexing the Data
 -------------------

 Reindexer is a useful tool for reindexing Elasticsearch indices.
-Index is basically our dataset.
+We can think of index as our dataset.
 With reindexer we can remove unwanted fields, change the type of the fields (if we have a field with text value type but actually contains dates, we can change the type to date and use it for our aggregation).

 We can create a new index by clicking on the '+CREATE' button in the bottom-left.